tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 indicate that they are updating their sending keys.
 As with other handshake messages with no built-in response, KeyUpdates MUST be acknowledged.
-In order to facilitate epoch reconstruction
-{{reconstructing}} implementations MUST NOT send records with the new keys or send a new KeyUpdate until the previous KeyUpdate has been acknowledged (this avoids having too many epochs in active use).
+In order to facilitate epoch reconstruction ({{reconstructing}}), implementations MUST NOT send records with the new keys or send a new KeyUpdate until the previous KeyUpdate has been acknowledged (this avoids having too many epochs in active use).

-Due to loss and/or re-ordering, DTLS 1.3 implementations may receive a record with an older epoch than the current one (the requirements above preclude receiving a newer record).
-They SHOULD attempt to process those records with that epoch (see {{reconstructing}} for information on determining the correct epoch), but MAY opt to discard such out-of-epoch records.
+Due to loss and/or reordering, DTLS 1.3 implementations may receive a record with an older epoch than the current one (the requirements above preclude receiving a newer record).
+They SHOULD attempt to process those records with that epoch (see {{reconstructing}} for information on determining the correct epoch) but MAY opt to discard such out-of-epoch records.

 Due to the possibility of an ACK message for a KeyUpdate being lost and thereby